dustinpfister/blog_posts/_posts/js-javascript-example-nodejs-browser-share-code-module.md

 ## 2 - A custom user events example of the pattern

-I got around to editing my post on custom events and how to make them in a client side javaScript environment when it comes to using the custom event method.
+I got around to editing my [post on custom events](/2019/07/03/js-custom-event/) and how to make them in a client side javaScript environment when it comes to using the custom event method.
+While I was at it I thought I should expand the post with an additional example that is a module that makes use of this kind of pattern.

 ```js
 (function (api) {